-Normal business hours of operation for most TSS employees are from 8:00 a.m. until 4:30 p.m., Monday through Friday.
-The normal workday for full-time employees is 8 hours.
+Regular business hours of operation for most TSS employees are from 8:00 a.m. until 4:30 p.m., Monday through Friday.
+The typical workday for full-time employees is 8 hours.
 Divisions or offices operating on a 24-hour basis or other work hours are responsible for setting effective schedules.
-Normal working hours may be modified as necessary to facilitate efficient business operations.
-When additional work requirements are necessary, cooperation of all employees is expected.
-Work breaks are granted at the discretion of each supervisor, and if granted, may be combined with lunch breaks.
+Regular working hours may be modified as necessary to facilitate efficient business operations.
+When additional work requirements are required, cooperation of all employees is expected.
+Work breaks are granted at each supervisor's discretion and may be combined with lunch breaks if granted.
 Work breaks are a privilege and should not interfere with work schedules or deadlines.
+Personal calls should be limited to breaks, absent an emergency, and kept as brief as possible.